[TOC]

 ext.Test = Test

-// The strategy refers to this template and calls this method directly with ext::Test()
+// The strategy refers to the template and calls this method directly with ext::Test()

 void Test() {